anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the registrar is unable to process the request or validate the PER, it MUST respond with an HTTP client error status code to the Registrar-Agent.
 The following client error codes SHOULD be used:

-* TODO
-* //stf:
+* 400 Bad Request: if the registrar detects an error in the format of the request
-* 403 Forbidden: if the PER is not signed correctly
+* 401 Unauthorized: if the signature of the PER cannot be verified
 * 404 Not Found: if the PER is for a device that is not known to the registrar
+* 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`
-* 415 Unsupported Media Type: if the PER uses an artifact format or Accept header value that is not supported by the registrar
+* 415 Unsupported Media Type: if the PER uses an artifact format that is not supported by the registrar, e.g., a type other than `application/jose+json`

-Otherwise, the registrar extracts the PKCS#10 Certificate Signing Request (CSR) inside the PER (see {{per_artifact}}) and uses the CSR to request a new pledge LDevID certificate from the domain Key Infrastructure.
+Otherwise, the registrar extracts the PKCS#10 Certificate Signing Request (CSR) inside the PER (see {{per_artifact}}) and uses the CSR to request a new pledge EE certificate from the domain Key Infrastructure.
 The exact interaction and exchanged data objects depends on the certificate management protocol used by the Key Infrastructure, and is out of scope for this document.

-A successful interaction with the Key Infrastructure will result in a pledge LDevID certificate.
+A successful interaction with the Key Infrastructure will result in a pledge EE certificate singed by the domain owner (e.g., LDevID certificate).
 The registrar MUST reply to the Registrar-Agent with the Enroll-Response (Enroll-Resp) as defined in {{er_artifact}} in the body of a 200 OK response.
 In the response header, the Content-Type field MUST be set to `application/pkcs7-mime`.

 If the domain registrar is unable to return the Enroll-Resp, it MUST respond with an HTTP server error code to the Registrar-Agent.
 The following server error codes SHOULD be used:

-* TODO
-* //stf:
 * 500 Internal Server Error: if the Key Infrastructure response is valid, but the registrar still failed to return the Enroll-Resp, e.g., due to missing configuration or a program failure
 * 502 Bad Gateway: if the registrar received an invalid response from the Key Infrastructure
 * 503 Service Unavailable: if a simple retry of the Registrar-Agent request might lead to a successful response; this error response SHOULD include the Retry-After response header field with an appropriate value
 * 504 Gateway Timeout: if the backend request to the Key Infrastructure timed out

-Note that while BRSKI-PRM targets the initial enrollment, re-enrollment may be supported in a similar way with the exception that the current pledge LDevID certificate is used instead of the IDevID certificate to sign the PER artifact (see also {{tper}}).
+Note that while BRSKI-PRM targets the initial enrollment, re-enrollment may be supported in a similar way with the exception that the current, potentially application-related pledge EE certificate is used instead of the IDevID certificate to sign the PER artifact (see also {{tper}}).
-Hence, there is no verification whether the pledge is accepted to join the domain, as the still valid LDevID certificate identifies the pledge as already accepted component of the domain.
+Hence, there is no verification whether the pledge is accepted to join the domain, as the still valid EE certificate signed by the domain owner identifies the pledge as already accepted component of the domain.

 ### Request Artifact: Pledge Enroll-Request (PER)